doaaabdeen/media-services-microservices/README.md

 The system consists of the following main components:

-* **Discovery Server (Netflix Eureka)**: Used for service registration and discovery, allowing all microservices to find and communicate with each other.
+* **Discovery Server (Netflix Eureka)**: Used for service registration and discovery, allowing all microservices to find and communicate with each other (Port: 8761)..
-* **API Gateway (Spring Cloud Gateway)**: Acts as a single entry point for all client requests, routing them to the appropriate backend microservices.
+* **API Gateway (Spring Cloud Gateway)**: Acts as a single entry point for all client requests, routing them to the appropriate backend microservices (Port: 8080).
 * **Product Service**: Responsible for managing media product information, categories, and details.
 * **Inventory Service**: Manages the stock levels and availability of media products in the system.